Ethavanol/epistemic-agents/README.md

 ## Install Gradle Local Dependency

+In order to use the epistemic agent framework with other projects, you must install it into your local gradle repository (it is currently not being published to maven central).

+### Rename the reasoner-config.json.example
 First of all, make sure to rename the "reasoner-config.json.example" in "reasoner-config.json".

-In order to use the epistemic agent framework with other projects, you must install it into your local gradle repository (it is currently not being published to maven central).
+### Install Gradle Dependency
 To do this, make sure gradle is installed, clone the repository, and run:

      ./gradlew publishToMavenLocal